-In a small bowl, mix together the soy sauce, honey, garlic, ginger, sesame seeds and pepper.
+In a small bowl, whisk together the soy sauce, honey, sesame oil, minced garlic, and ginger paste.
 Set aside.

 Brown the beef fully: Let the ground beef cook until no pink remains and it starts to brown slightly, this builds flavor and prevents a greasy sauce.
 Drain excess fat if needed.